Itheum/architecture-diagrams/live_whitepaper.md

 In this example, let's assume *you want to sell your Genomics dataset as a Data NFT.*

-1. You use the Ithuem Data DEX to upload your data file and **mint a new Data NFT**.
+1. You use the Itheum Data DEX to upload your data file and **mint a new Data NFT**.
 You are the **Original Owner / Issuing Entity**.
 The NFT is minted with a "proof of ownership" along with other metadata that enables access to the original data file if ownership is proven.
 All this metadata will be stored on-chain via the standard NFT metadata file schema standards.

 2. You then head over to a public NFT marketplace (e.g. OpenSea - where your Data NFT will already be available for sale under your wallet).
 You place it for sale for .05 ETH